yoeun/yoeun.github.com/_posts/2013-01-08-scheduling-delayed-messages-with-rabbitmq-using-a-dead-letter-exchange.md

     private const string RETRY_QUEUE = "RetryQueue";
     private const int RETRY_DELAY = 300000; // in ms

-    // messages will drop off RetryQueue into WorkExchange for reprocessing var queueArgs = new Dictionary<string, object> {
+    // Messages will drop off RetryQueue into WorkExchange for reprocessing
+    // All messages in queue will expire at same rate var queueArgs = new Dictionary<string, object> {
         { "x-dead-letter-exchange", WORK_EXCHANGE },
         { "x-message-ttl", RETRY_DELAY }